Cordona/decentralized-liquidity-management-protocol/README.md

 #### Core Protocol Components

-- **`manager/`** - This is your entry point to the protocol!
+- **`manager/`** - This is our entry point to the protocol!
 Contains `ProtocolManager.sol` which serves as the gateway for all external operations.
 If you're integrating with the protocol, start here. 🚪

 - **`activator/`** - Contains `ProtocolActivator.sol` which orchestrates complex multi-step operations across different components.
 Think of this as the conductor of our protocol symphony. 🎮